Aditya9056/smush-repo/readme.txt

     * Show updated smush status in Media Grid attachment modal
     * Font issue in WordPress backend for Ubuntu systems
     * Fatal Error: get_current_network
+    * Async Smush not working for subdirectory sites
+    * File backups were not being created for Auto Smush if Async smush is disabled

 = 2.7.6 =